Carrie Leafblad, LPC- Counseling & EMDR Therapy

 Issues I Work With

-Parenting challenges, co-parenting, and family stress
+Parenting challenges, co-parenting stress, and family conflict

 Work-related stress, burnout, and work–life balance

-For Children (ages 5–11):
+Children (ages 5–11):

 Adjustment disorders and coping with life transitions like starting school, parental separation, or moving homes